rmodosantos/DeepDenoise/README.md

-# DeepDenoise
+# DeepDenoise: remove noise from multidimensional data
-## A deep learning model to remove noise from multidimensional data
+## Motivation

 In the era of data-driven decision-making, the significance of multidimensional data analysis extends to various sectors and industries.
 Nevertheless, real data is typically corrupted with noise, which poses challenges in achieving precise interpretations and making informed decisions.